 On the pages of the Bible and in our day to day experience we find ourselves faced with a seemingly endless list of possible expressions of worship.
-Some are commonly practiced in churches and others are often given no thought at all.
-Thankfully however, being a worshiper of the Living God was never intended to be a one-size-fits-all calling.
+Some are common practices in churches and others are often given no thought at all.
+Thankfully however, being a worshipper of the Living God was never intended to be a one-size-fits-all calling.
 One of the greatest joys of the life of a worshipper is that we get to explore the vast treasure trove of Biblical expressions of worship.

 Yes, there are sinful expressions that God forbids (Exodus 32 for example), but for the most part, we find that the Bible gives us great freedom.
 There are God-given boundaries, but thankfully within those boundaries the kind of worship that God delights in comes in all shapes and sizes.
 In Scripture there are a number of words which have been translated into the English word ‘worship’, or, that are used to describe some part, or expression of our worship.
 The Bible lays a colourful and exciting table of worshipful acts, and we are invited to eat our fill.